 El Paso, TX 79901

-Travel through the dusty plains of West Texas and you’ll reach the border town of El Paso.
-Nestled in the foothills of the majestic Franklin Mountains, El Paso is the picturesque home to a range of cultures unlike anywhere else in the Lone Star State.
+Travel through the wide-open plains of West Texas and you’ll reach the border town of El Paso.
+Sitting in the foothills of the majestic Franklin Mountains, El Paso is the picturesque home to a range of cultures unlike anywhere else in the Lone Star State.

-Nicknamed “Sun City” for its year-round sunshine, the town is a paradise for those who appreciate nature, history, architecture, the arts, and delicious food.
+Nicknamed “Sun City” for its year-round sunshine, El Paso is a paradise for those who appreciate nature, history, architecture, the arts, and delicious food.

 Add in vibrant music festivals, a stunning array of other annual events, and an easy-going desert vibe and you’ve got a one-of-a-kind destination with something for everyone.